 Over mating can be solved easily.
 Remove the hen from the mating pens and let her recover for at least a few weeks.

 Now onto inexperienced roosters, they can cause some hens a lot of damage.
 After they mate you should check your hen for any open wounds that need to be treated.
 If you have open wounds to treat, use plain Neosporin or a suitable balm on the wounds and keep her isolated until the wounds have healed.
-Large skin tears should be evaluated by a veterinarian as stronger antibiotics may be need along with stitches.
+Large skin tears should be evaluated by a veterinarian as stronger antibiotics may be needed along with stitches.

 If he keeps cutting her then using a hen saddle will help.
 The hens can wear them while the rooster is mating with them – it saves their feathers and skin a lot of wear and tear.
 Just make sure to check the saddle each day.
 The saddle makes the back warm and inviting to lice and mites, so check frequently!